Beyond Grounding: Extracting Fine-Grained Event Hierarchies Across Modalities: Multimodal Hierarchical Events Detection

 \subsection{Training}

-Once we obtain the pseudo labels, we proceed to training (\Cref{fig:model}) using our model, MERP (\textbf{M}ultimodal \textbf{E}vent-Event \textbf{R}elations \textbf{P}redictor).
-Given, text event, $e_i$, and video event, $v_j$, having a label from the pseudo label set, $r_{ij}$, we follow the below described training method and loss objective.
+Once we obtain the pseudo labels, we proceed to training using our model, \textbf{M}ultimodal \textbf{A}nalysis of \textbf{S}tructured \textbf{H}ierarchical \textbf{E}vents \textbf{R}elations (MASHER).
+The method is illustrated in \Cref{fig:model}.
+Given a text event $e_i$ and video event $v_j$ having a label from the pseudo label set, $r_{ij}'$, we follow the procedure described below to train our model.